 Coloured stickers were used to highlight fridge items and CDs.
 Prescriptions containing high-risk medicines or medicines requiring additional advice from the pharmacist were also highlighted with stickers.
 The RP described that she checked if patients receiving lithium, warfarin and methotrexate had had blood tests recently, and gave additional advice as needed.
 Records of results were made on the patient medication record (PMR), as were details of significant interventions.
-Substance misuse services were provided for four people.
-The RP described how he would liaise with the prescriber or the key worker to report erratic pick-ups and to discuss any other concerns about users of the service.
+The pharmacy kept a log of signposting referrals.
+Substance misuse services were provided for nine people.
+The RP described how she would liaise with the prescriber or the key worker to report erratic pick-ups and to discuss any other concerns about users of the service.